Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: INTRODUCTION

 \subsection{Contributions}

 The main contributions of this work can be listed as follows: \begin{itemize} \item We propose a DFRC system model to perform multi-user communications and radar sensing simultaneously.
 The proposed system model considers the practical impairments resulting from low-resolution DACs and imperfect CSIT.
 We consider RSMA as the enabling technology in the proposed system.
 Our aim is to find the optimal precoders, message split into common and private streams, and active RF chains to operate with maximum EE.
 To the best of our knowledge, this is the first paper to consider RF chain selection for EE in a DFRC system with low-resolution DACs and RSMA. \item We formulate a non-convex optimization problem to find the optimal precoders and active RF chains.
 The formulated problem is an EE maximization problem under total power, constant modulus, communications performance and radar performance constraints.
-The communications performance is guaranteed by a Quality-of-Service (QoS) constraint, which imposes a minimum rate value for each user.
-The radar performance is guaranteed by limiting the norm of the covariance matrix of the designed waveform to a reference matrix.
-We propose alternative reference matrices to account for different radar operation modes, namely, detection and tracking modes. \item We propose an Alternating Optimization (AO) based algorithm to solve the formulated non-convex problem by iterating between subproblems which find the optimal precoders and active RF chains separately.
+The communications performance is guaranteed by a Quality-of-Service (QoS) constraint, which imposes a minimum SR value.
+The radar performance is guaranteed by limiting the norm of the covariance matrix of the designed waveform to a reference matrix, which can be chosen to optimize performance for different radar functionalities, such as target detection and parameter estimation.
+We propose alternative reference matrices to account for different radar operation modes, namely, detection and tracking modes. \item We propose a novel Alternating Optimization (AO) based algorithm to solve the formulated non-convex problem by iterating between subproblems which find the optimal precoders and active RF chains separately.
 The subproblem to find the optimal precoders is solved by an algorithm based on Alternating Direction Method of Multipliers (ADMM) method.
 The subproblem to determine the active RF chains is solved by an algorithm based on Successive Convex Approximation (SCA) and Semi Definite Relaxation (SDR) methods.
-We prove the convergence of the overall proposed algorithm and provide an algorithmic complexity analysis. \item Numerical results demonstrate that RSMA can operate with a higher EE while achieving similar communications and radar performance, due its improved interference management capability and higher degrees-of-freedom in the precoder design space. \end{itemize}
+We prove the convergence of the overall proposed algorithm by analytical means and provide an algorithmic complexity analysis.
+We perform simulations to demonstrate the effects of number of active RF chains and quantization bits on EE, target detection, target parameter estimation, and SR performance explicitly.
+We show that RSMA can operate with a higher EE while achieving similar communications and radar performance, due to its improved interference management capability and higher degrees-of-freedom in the precoder design space. \end{itemize}